clojurebridge-minneapolis/track1-chatter/Pages/Page 1_Intro TOC.md

     heroku-toolbelt/3.25.0 (x86_64-linux-gnu) ruby/2.1.5
     You have no installed plugins.

-Only enter the first line in Terminal; the other lines are the results of your command.
+Only enter the first line in Terminal; the following lines are the results of your command and indicate the versions of software you have installed on your computer.

 If your commands and results look like the example above, you are ready to move on and start working on your Chatter app.